Glasnow overpowers Yanks as Rays go to 7-1 vs NY this season

+NEW YORK (AP) — After a decade spent chasing their big-budget AL East rivals, the Tampa Bay Rays are pummeling the New York Yankees.

+“We’ve had some really good battles over the years and they’ve always kicked our butts here at their place,” Rays veteran Kevin Kiermiaer said.
+“We’ve flipped the script here for 2020.”

-NEW YORK (AP) — Tyler Glasnow flummoxed the Yankees for six innings, Ji-Man Choi and Kevin Kiermaier homered off Gerrit Cole, and the Tampa Bay Rays extended their mastery of New York with a 5-3 victory Monday night.
+Tyler Glasnow flummoxed the Yankees for six innings, Ji-Man Choi and Kiermaier homered off Gerrit Cole, and the Rays extended their mastery of New York with a 5-3 victory Monday night.

 The AL East leaders improved to 7-1 against the Yankees this season and stretched their division cushion to 4 1/2 games.
+The clubs are set to complete their season series this week, and Tampa Bay could skip town as runaway favorites for its first division title since 2010.

+“We want to make it nine of 10 leaving here in a couple days,” Kiermaier said.

 New York had won three straight since snapping a seven-game skid but crumbled early with Cole, its $324 million ace, on the mound.